twreporter/twreporter-npm-packages/README.md

 ### Add A New Package to This Repo

 1. Init the package with setting (TODO: use make script or .bin script to create the files)
-2. Set initial version to 0.0.0
+2. Set initial version to 0.0.0 (in `package.json`)
-3. If it's ready for first prerelease, add a `BREAKING CHANGE: initial release` line to your commit message.
+3. When it's ready for first prerelease, add a `BREAKING CHANGE: initial release` line in the message of one of the commits in a PR, and merge that PR into `master`.
 4. Update the ci caching path in `.circleci/config.yml`:

    ```yml